delendum-xyz/delendum.xyz/_posts/2022-09-04-formal-verification-zk-constraint-systems.md

-* If you know that your circuit denotes the relation you intend, and you know that your general purpose proof system is sound and complete in the above senses, then you know that your application-specific proving system (i.e., the circuit plus the general proof system) has the intended soundness and completeness properties for that application
+* If you know that your circuit denotes the relation you intend, and you know that your general purpose proof system is sound and complete in the above senses, then you know that your application-specific proving system (i.e., the circuit plus the general proof system) has the intended soundness and completeness properties for that application.
-* This suggests that, given a formally verified general-purpose proving system, and a verified compiler from statements to circuits, one can solve the problem of proving correctness of application-specific proving systems without application-specific correctness proofs
+* This suggests that, given a formally verified general-purpose proving system, and a verified compiler from statements to circuits, one can solve the problem of proving correctness of application-specific proving systems without application-specific correctness proofs.
 * Suppose that
     11. one can write the statement to be expressed by a circuit in a machine-readable and human-readable notation, where it is self-evident that the statement being written has the intended meaning or denotation
     12. one has a verified compiler which turns that statement into a circuit which provably has the same denotation as the source statement
     13. circuit can be executed on a formally verified general-purpose probabilistic proving system
 * Then one can generate formally verified application-specific probabilistic proving systems without any additional proof writing for an additional application.
-This seems like a promising way forward towards a sustainable and cost effective approach to formal verification for ZK circuits
+This seems like a promising way forward towards a sustainable and cost effective approach to formal verification for ZK circuits.

 ### **Synthesizing formally verified programs**